ceroytres/plant_watcher/tools/README.md

 # Setup Simple Luxmeter

+## Requirements
+This part can be run on a your personal machine or Raspberry Pi.

+* OS: MacOS, Windows, Linux, Raspbian Buster
+* Python
+* Scipy
+* Optional [Sklearn]

+## Steps
 1. Using a multimeter using measure the resistance across the photoresistor, and measure the correpsonding lux level using a luxmeter.
 Record values in a csv file with resistance being the first column, and lux being the second column as shown below:
 ```
 R0,L0